AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 * Configuration of **Email Authentication**: make sure that the email headers contain the DKIM signature.
 DKIM (Domain Keys Identified Mail) authentication allows the receiving email server to verify that a message was indeed sent by the person or entity it claims it was sent by, and whether the message content was altered in between the time it was originally sent (and DKIM "signed") and the time it was received.
 This standard typically uses the domain in the From or Sender header.
 For more on this, refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#authentication).-->

 ## Manage images {#manage-images}

 Here are some specific guidelines for optimizing images for your email marketing campaign.

-### Prevent images blocking
+### Prevent images blocking {#image-blocking}

-Some email clients block images by default, and some users change their settings to block images for saving on data usage.
-Therefore, if images are not downloaded, the whole message can be lost.
-To avoid this:
+Some email clients block images by default, and users may change their settings to block images for saving on data usage.  herefore, if images are not downloaded, the whole message can be lost.

++++ To avoid this, you can apply these best practices

-* Balance your content with image and text.
-Avoid entirely image-based emails.
+* Avoid entirely image-based emails.
+Balance your content with image and text.

 * If text must be contained in an image, use alt and title text to make sure your message gets across.
 Style your alt/title text to improve its appearance.

 * Avoid the use of background images as they are not supported by some email clients.
++++

-### Make images responsive
+### Make images responsive {#responsive-images}

-Try to make images responsive and resizable.
+Try to make images responsive and resizable to make them visible in all contexts and devices.
 Note that this can have a cost impact as it takes longer to build.

-### Use absolute image references
+### Use absolute image references {#absolute-images}

 To be accessible from the outside, the images used in emails and public resources linked to campaigns must be present on an externally accessible server.